-What is an emotional regulation toolkit?
+What is an Emotional Regulation Toolkit?

 Think of an emotional regulation toolkit as a super handy collection of strategies and tools designed to help your child manage those big waves of feelings they experience.
 It’s like having a trusty backpack filled with everything you need to help your little one navigate through their emotional world.